Bananenpro/hbank-api/README.md

   "ssl": false, // Enable ssl
-  "sslCertPath": "", // Path to ssl cert file "sslKeyPath": "", // Path to ssl key file "domainName": "hbank", // Domain to use for cookies, name of totp, links in email "baseURL": "https://hbank.example", // The URL the application is located at "jwtSecret": "", // !!SET TO SOMETHING SECURE!!
-Secret key to use for signing jwt tokens "captchaEnabled": false, // Enable CAPTCHA "captchaVerifyUrl": "", // URL to verify CAPTCHA response "captchaSecret": "", // Secret for CAPTCHA service "captchaSiteKey": "", // CAPTCHA sitekey "emailEnabled": false, // !!ENABLE OR CORE FUNCTIONALITY WILL BE BROKEN!!
+  "sslCertPath": "", // Path to ssl cert file "sslKeyPath": "", // Path to ssl key file "domainName": "hbank.example", // Domain to use for cookies, name of totp, links in email "baseURL": "https://hbank.example", // The URL the application is located at "emailEnabled": false, // !!ENABLE OR CORE FUNCTIONALITY WILL BE BROKEN!!
 Send emails "emailHost": "", // Host to use for sending emails "emailPort": 0, // Port to use for sending emails